DariusCotovanu/cs16_datapack/README.md

 $gunGrief 0 or 1 (1-guns can destroy blocks)
 $wallbang 0 or 1( 1-thru wall damage)
 $transform_item_to_display 0 or 1( converts gun items to item displays and can be only be picked up by pressing shift near it)

+There is a small wave minigame builtin the datapack
+To start it type function pve:start
+To stop it type function pve:stop